layoutBox/FlexLayout/README.md

 For **issues**, please have a look at [Yoga's issues](https://github.com/facebook/yoga/issues).
 Your issue may have been already reported.
 If not, it may be a FlexLayout issue.
 In this case open an issue and we'll let you know if the issue is related to Yoga's implementation.

-If you find FlexLayout interresting, thanks to **Star** it.
+If you find FlexLayout interesting, thanks to **Star** it.
 You'll be able to retrieve it easily later.

 If you'd like to contribute, you're welcome!